 By the time you reach the end you will have a much better understanding of the laws that affect you and your properties.

-Part 1 – General law (1) Introduction to common law and statute
+General law (1) Introduction to common law and statute

-Part 2 – General law (2) Introduction to criminal law and civil law
+General law (2) Introduction to criminal law and civil law

-Part 3 – Civil law (1) – contract
+Civil law (1) – contract

-Part 4 – Civil law (2) – tort (or civil wrongs)
+Civil law (2) – tort (or civil wrongs)

-Most non lawyers have never heard of the word ‘tort’ but you will find the laws themselves more familiar.
-They include things like trespass and negligence.
+You may have never heard the word ‘tort’ but you will find the laws themselves more familiar - they include things like trespass and negligence.
 You will learn about tort law in the context of landlord and tenant law.

 Civil law (3) – trust and equity

 You may wonder what relevance this has to tenancies, but actually trust law underpins the rules which operate when two people own land (or a tenancy) together.
 This section has quite a few interactive diagrams to help you understand how it all works.

-Part 6 – Civil law (4) – agency law
+Civil law (4) – agency law

 Its possible you may not realise that there IS a law of agency.
 However it is very relevant to both letting agents and the landlords who use them.
 This section will help you understand what your rights are and also the very serious obligations that agents have towards their customers.

-Part 7 – Civil law (5) – land law
+Civil law (5) – land law

 Landlord & tenant law grew out of land law.
 This is a complex area but we have some detailed articles to help you and some more of those helpful interactive diagrams.